Spiking (fintech): History

 Clemen Chiang, Ph.D. (the CEO and founder of Aly Pte.
 Ltd.) developed the idea of this mobile app from his personal observations as a private investor of 15 years.
-Many times the decision making process had to rely too much on speculations and rumors.
+The decision-making process often had to rely too much on speculations and rumors.
 In order to make better sense of unexplained spikes in market activity, he thought of a platform to consolidate big data and relevant information and he spent 20 months and $250,000 developing the app.

 An early investor was Quest Ventures, China's leading venture fund for technology companies that have scalability and replicability in large internet communities.
 Spiking was also supported by a grant from the National Research Foundation, Prime Minister's Office, Singapore, under its i.JAM Reload Programme.
 It was elected to participate in the Startupbootcamp FinTech Pitch Day 2015 in Hong Kong, and Startupbootcamp Selection Days 2015, in Singapore.
 It was also one of the finalists of the Benzinga Fintech Awards 2015 in New York, for Research Platforms & Tools — Best in Class.

 On 1 April 2016, Spiking was released for free download on the iOS App Store, providing financial information about 8,000 sophisticated investors operating on the Singapore Exchange (SGX).
 Later, an Android version was also launched on Google Play and other stock markets from Asia and Australia were included in the platform.
 At the moment of the launch in April 2016, the company expressed its intention to expand through seed funding into regional markets with high smart phone penetration.
-In September 2016, it exceed its seed funding target of S$1 million ($732,828).
+In September 2016, it exceeded its seed funding target of S$1 million ($732,828).
 Among the main investors were Andrew Chen, Douglas Foo, Koh Boon Hwee and Lim Ah Hock.

 In October 2016, Spiking was the Gold Winner of Singapore infocomm Technology Federation Awards 2016 at the category Best Innovative Start-up (Early Stage).
 The award was given for the innovative approach to solving the asymmetrical information problem for retail investors of the stock market and for the display of a very international outlook, having the potential to grow big on the international stage.

 On 13 March 2017, Spiking released the new version 3.0 iOS app, with new features as well as expansion into Bursa Malaysia.
 As a result of the release, it became No.1 on the Top Gross iPhone Apps (Finance) in Singapore on 23 March 2017.
 Spiking was one of Singapore's Hottest Startups 2017 (Singapore Business Review).
 As of 7 May 2017, Spiking was ranked 15 under iPhone - Free - Finance (Singapore) and ranked 57 under iPhone - Grossing - Finance (Singapore), while in Google Play Ranking was ranked 25 under Top Free - Finance (Malaysia).

 In August 2018, a new seed and pre-A funding reached a total of S$2.23 million, necessary for further expansion of the platform, including by adding digital assets covered in the international cryptocurrency markets.
 Spiking raised more than US$30 million in the initial token offering for its blockchain platform, conducted in three phases, in October - December 2018.